gtk-rs/gtk4-rs/book/src/css.md

 There we find the color `borders`, which should be used for the widget's main borders color.
 Perfect!
-We can access exported colors by adding an `@` in front of their names.
+We can access pre-defined colors by adding an `@` in front of their names.

 <span class="filename">Filename: listings/todo_app/3/style.css</span>